davidventuri/harvard-cs50/pset7/README.md

 where indicated otherwise."

 ### *// TODO*
-- Create a **database using MySQL and phpMyAdmin** to store usernames, hashed passwords, "cash" balances, stock purchases/sales info (e.g. stock symbol, name, # of shares, price).
+- Create a **database using MySQL and phpMyAdmin** to store usernames, hashed passwords, "cash" balances, stock purchases/sales info (e.g. transaction type, stock symbol, stock name, # of shares, price).
-- Implement the **controllers* (the .php files in the /public folder).
+- Implement the **controllers** (the .php files in the /public folder).
 - Implement the **views** (the .php files in the /views folder).